00p513-dev/futurerestore/ReadMe.md

 __Only use if you are sure what you're doing.__
 ---
-Latest release available [here](https://github.com/s0uthwest/futurerestore/releases) for macOS & Windows.
-I'll compile only macOS/Windows versions, Linux version won't be compiled by me.
+Latest release available [here](https://github.com/s0uthwest/futurerestore/releases) for GNU+Linux.
+I'll compile only GNU+Linux versions, macOS/Windows version won't be compiled by me, s0uthwest dows that in his main repo.

 ## Features
 * Supports the following downgrade methods: